charlesinwald/logintelligence/README.md

-# ⚡ Error Intelligence Dashboard
+# ⚡ LogIntelligence Dashboard

-A real-time error intelligence dashboard that uses AI to automatically categorize, analyze, and detect patterns in application errors as they stream in.
+A real-time LogIntelligence dashboard that uses AI to automatically categorize, analyze, and detect patterns in application errors as they stream in.
 Built as a weekend MVP to demonstrate modern full-stack development patterns.

 ## 🎯 Features